lyneux/prattle/README.md

 # Prattle

-Prattle is a Rail engine providing forum functionality.
+Prattle is a Rails engine providing forum functionality.
 It provides basic forum, topic and post functionality to the parent application.

 # Installation